EnglishSpanish

 Topical Treatments

 Many people try topical treatments to treat toenail fungus, but these can be very ineffective.
-The best results are achieved using multiple treatment methods so topical creams may be a viable additional treatment for laser therapy.
-Additionally, you must frequently apply topical creams and ointments for a long time, and you may permanently require treatment.
+The best results are achieved using multiple treatment methods, so topical creams may be a viable additional treatment option for toenail fungus.
+Additionally, you must frequently apply topical creams and ointments for an extended period, and you may require ongoing treatment.

 For topical options to be effective, they require the toenail fungus to be caught early and be a very mild case.
 Most often, topical treatments are not the solution for a permanent cure.